googleinterns/step9-2020/preprocess/analysis/readme.txt

 The test file with STRING_ONE and STRING_TWO runs for me in about 1 second, so expect about 1/4 of a second per api call.
 Query rate limit is 600/minute so that's pretty good.

-Credit to Scarlet for putting together the scraping and connecting the analysis to the CSV, thank you scarlet!
+Credit to Scarlet for putting together the scraping and connecting the analysis to the CSV, thank you Scarlet!